 - Holding down the fifth spot in this compilation of Spectacular Halloween-Appropriate Species is the crimson and white beauty named the Bleeding Heart Vine.

 - Scientific professionals, meanwhile, tend to use its formal name when referring to it.
-That, however, is the tongue-twisting term of Clerodendrum thomsoniae.
-Regardless of the term used, though, this wonderful flora remains a highly unique plant.
+That, however, is the extremely tongue-twisting term of Clerodendrum thomsoniae.
+Regardless of the particular term used, though, this wonderful flora remains a highly unique plant.

 Bleeding Heart Vine Physical Description